 - ‘Access to air travel for disabled persons and persons with reduced mobility’ (pdf) – Code of Practice published by the Department for Transport

-- Air travel (link to EHRC website) – guidance from the Equality and Human Rights Commission
+- Disability and air travel (EHRC website) – guidance from the Equality and Human Rights Commission

 - ECAC Doc No 30 (pdf) – published by the European Civil Aviation Conference (ECAC), page 83 has guidelines to airport and airline personel on ‘people with impaired speech’ (para 36 on page N-8 of the document).